plucia-mitre/pickled-canary_sandbox/README.md

 wildcard matches a single token.

 To get an idea of what a token is Ghidra's autocompleter can be consulted.
-To manually exercise the autocompleter: right-click on an instruction in the listing view and choose "Patch Instruction".
+To manually exercise the autocompleter, right-click on an instruction in the listing view and choose "Patch Instruction".
 From there, you can edit the instruction and notice the suggestions provided.
 Each suggestion represents a complete token (assuming you haven't already partially typed the token; if so,